Municipal Court Questions

 You have the option of pleading Guilty or Nolo Contendere (No Contest) and paying the fine on

 or before your appearance date.
-A payment may be made: (a) in person; (b) via mail by mailing the fine payment, along with the bottom portion of your courtesy letter along with your ticket number.
+A payment may be made: (a) in person; (b) via mail by mailing the fine payment.

 How may I pay the fine?